ianarawjo/ChainForge/README.md

 # Development

 ChainForge was created by [Ian Arawjo](http://ianarawjo.com/index.html), a postdoctoral scholar in Harvard HCI's [Glassman Lab](http://glassmanlab.seas.harvard.edu/) with support from the Harvard HCI community.
 Collaborators include PhD students [Priyan Vaithilingam](https://priyan.info) and [Chelse Swoopes](https://seas.harvard.edu/person/chelse-swoopes), Harvard undergraduate [Sean Yang](https://shawsean.com), and faculty members [Elena Glassman](http://glassmanlab.seas.harvard.edu/glassman.html) and [Martin Wattenberg](https://www.bewitched.com/about.html).
+Additional collaborators include UC Berkeley PhD student Shreya Shankar and Université de Montréal undergraduate Cassandre Hamel.

 This work was partially funded by the NSF grants IIS-2107391, IIS-2040880, and IIS-1955699.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.